 The process of a B2B e-auction in brief

-- Create, test, launch, receive and score request for proposal (RFP) responses.
+Create, test, launch, receive and score requests for proposal (RFP) responses.

-- Consumer-to-consumer E-auctions – The C2C marketplace has increased over time too, with more companies entering the space to facilitate C2C transactions.
-Popular among sellers looking to maximise their sales potential by connecting with customers they otherwise would not reach.
-Common online platforms include sites like Etsy, eBay and Craigslist – websites that offer free or low-cost classified advertisements, auctions, forums and individual pages for start-up entrepreneurs too.
+Consumer-to-consumer E-auctions – The C2C marketplace has increased over time too, with more companies entering the space to facilitate C2C transactions.
+Popular among sellers looking to maximize their sales potential by connecting with customers they otherwise would not reach.
+Common online platforms include sites like Etsy, eBay, and Craigslist – websites that offer free or low-cost classified advertisements, auctions, forums, and individual pages for start-up entrepreneurs too.

 Since there are minimal costs involved, the margins are kept higher for sellers and lower for buyers.
 There’s also an undeniable convenience; rather than trying to sell in a physical store, consumers can simply list their products online and wait for buyers to come to them.
 Likewise, buyers only have to search through listings for the items that they want.